a0eoc/UserCSS/README.md

 ### VK_No-FB-reactions
 Hides distracting facebook reactions in VK.
+You still be able to use likes.

 [Install](https://github.com/a0eoc/UserCSS/raw/main/VK_No-FB-reactions.user.css)